 • Age.
 Generally, the younger you are when you sign up for life insurance, the cheaper it will be.
 The older you are, the shorter your life expectancy is, meaning your insurer is more likely to have to pay your beneficiaries upon your death (sorry!
 We don’t like saying it either, but that’s the bottom line of life insurance).

 • Gender.
 Women tend to have longer life expectancies, so females almost always have lower premiums than males even if their age and health status is the same.
-The latest CDC figures put the average life expectancy for men at 75.1 years and women at 80.5 years.
+The latest CDC figures put the average life expectancy for men at 73.2 years and women at 79.1 years.

 • Smoking status.
 While the rate of cigarette smoking among U.S. adults is declining, there’s no denying it’s a health risk.
-In fact, it’s the leading cause of preventable disease, disability, and death in America, according to the CDC.
+In fact, it’s the leading cause of preventable death in America, according to the CDC.
 Approximately 480,000 deaths (that’s one out of every five deaths) is attributable to the habit.

 • General health history.
 Overall, the healthier a person is deemed to be, the cheaper the premiums tend to be.
 This means factors like your height and weight, blood pressure, cholesterol levels, and pre-existing conditions will be considered.

-How much you’ll pay also depends on whether you get term or permanent life insurance.
 As the name implies, term life insurance covers you for a discrete period of time, and then you are no longer insured.
 This kind of policy can work well for those who want to know their loved ones are financially secure as a mortgage is paid off or a child pays college tuition.
-On the other hand, permanent life insurance guarantees that whenever you may die, your designated beneficiaries will receive a lump-sum payment.
-Permanent life insurance policies also act as a savings vehicle; more on that in a moment.

 A word about those life-insurance premiums: They are typically paid monthly, though you may be able to save if you pay annually, up front.
-It’s important to keep up with your life insurance payments so your policy doesn’t lapse and you and your loved ones enjoy that halo of protection you are paying for.
+It’s important to keep up with your life insurance payments so your policy doesn’t lapse and you and your loved ones receive that halo of protection you are paying for.

 Average Cost of Term Life Insurance by Age